-The single largest holding with more than 20% of total assets is the Global X Superdividend RE (SDIV).
-The next two largest holdings by share of total assets – Eaton Vance T/M Buy-Write Fund (NYSE:ETV) and Eaton Vance Risk-Managed Fund (NYSE:ETJ) – account for just 2.7% each.
-While the top three holdings above account for more than a quarter of all the assets and the top 10 holdings combine for more than 43% of total assets, the bottom 10 of the 45 holdings account for less than 10.5% of assets.
+The single largest holding with more than 18% of total assets is the Global X Superdividend RE (SDIV).
+The next two largest holdings by share of total assets – Stone Harbor Emerging Mkts Income (NYSE:EDF) and Nuveen S&P 500 Buy-Write Income (NYSE:BXMX) – account for roughly 3% each.
+While the top three holdings above account for more than a quarter of all the assets and the top 10 holdings combine for nearly 43% of total assets.

 Global X SuperDividend REIT ETF (NASDAQ:SRET)

 This fund seeks to invest in 30 of the highest dividend yielding REITs globally and tracks the Solactive Global SuperDividend REIT Index.

 As of January 15, 2021, the top three holdings – Annaly Capital Management Inc (NYSE:NLY) with 5.41%, Omega Healthcare Investors Inc (NYSE:OHI) with 5.22%, and KKR Real Estate Finance Trust Inc (NYSE:KREF) with 4.8% – account for slightly more than 15% of total assets.
 The fund’s top 10 holdings account for a little more than 45% of total assets.